aleshadk/zgn-telegram-bot/README.md

 - User can get a message that rehearsal was approved or declined

 **User and existing rehearsals**
-- User can see all comming rehearsals with statuses ⏳, ✅ или ❌
+- User can see all upcoming rehearsals with statuses ⏳, ✅ or ❌
 - User can abandone his rehearsal.
 Administrator will receive a message.
 This slot will be available for other users